cloudmesh-community/fa18-523-56/paper/paper.md

-NiFi can also be integrated with ZooKeeper to operate within a cluster. +@fig:nificlusterarchitecture shows how ZooKeeper manages NiFi's nodes by determining primary node, Zookeeper Coordinator, and failover node [@fa18-523-56-www-nifi-homepagetechdoc].
+NiFi can also be integrated with ZooKeeper to operate within a cluster. +@fig:nificlusterarchitecture shows how ZooKeeper manages NiFi's nodes by determining the primary node, Zookeeper Coordinator, and failover node [@fa18-523-56-www-nifi-homepagetechdoc].
 Each of the nodes performs the same tasks but processes different dataset(s) [@fa18-523-56-www-nifi-homepagetechdoc].